-He is Vice-Chair of the Ministry of Defence Research Ethics Committee, an examiner for the Society of Apothecaries Diploma in the Philosophy of Medicine, and serves on the steering group of the End of Life Care Audit - Dying in Hospital.
-He is a member of the Health and Social Care Advisory Group and the Department of Christian Responsibility and Citizenship of the Catholic Bishops' Conference of England and Wales and is a member of the Commission of the Bishops' Conferences of the EU (COMECE) Working Group on Ethics in Research and Medicine.
+He is Vice-Chair of the Ministry of Defence Research Ethics Committee, and an examiner for the Society of Apothecaries Diploma in the Philosophy of Medicine,.
+He is a member of the Healthcare Executive Group and the Department of Social Justice of the Catholic Bishops' Conference of England and Wales.
+He is a member of the Commission of the Bishops' Conferences of the EU (COMECE) Working Group on Ethics in Research and Medicine and is a Corresponding Member of the Pontifical Academy for Life.
 In 2009 he was a member of a working party of the General Medical Council which helped draft its 2010 guidance on Treatment and Care Towards the End of Life and was also on the National Reference Group of the Liverpool Care Pathway for the Dying Patient.
 He has contributed to a number of documents of the Catholic Bishops' Conference of England and Wales, including A Practical Guide to the Spiritual Care of the Dying Person (CTS, 2010).
-His most recent book, co-authored with Stephen Barrie, is Thinking Christian Ethos: the meaning of Catholic education (CTS, 2015).
+In 2017 he was awarded the Paul Ramsey Award for Excellence in Bioethics.
+His most recent book, co-edited with Chris Gastmans and Calum MacKellar is Euthanasia and Assisted Suicide: Lessons from Belgium (Cambridge: Cambridge University Press, 2017).

 Selected publications (not mentioned above)